yeshwanthguru/biomedical/README.md

 once these process were done for detail experience of the game.

-Before setting up the environment for the unreal scene you have to download the scene from the one drive https://unigeit-my.sharepoint.com/:u:/g/personal/s5053566_studenti_unige_it/EYUUgQLBwXFPrBbK-465RNUB2rp_ZW6h4C-XcdMg6pSTQg and set its path in master_reaching.py \.
+Before setting up the environment for the unreal scene you have to download the scene from the one drive https://unigeit-my.sharepoint.com/:u:/g/personal/s5053566_studenti_unige_it/EYUUgQLBwXFPrBbK-465RNUB2rp_ZW6h4C-XcdMg6pSTQg and set its path in master_reaching.py/
 ##Minimum task:
-- Perform a reaching task (last step of the github instructions).\
+- Perform a reaching task (last step of the github instructions).
 - In the class MainApplication add the code to create a checkbox called ‘Mouse control’ (the code should be similar to the one created to allow the selection of different joints at the beginning).
 The checkbox should represent a Boolean variable that controls if the user wants to control directly the real mouse or the virtual mouse.
-The variable that controls if the checkbox is selected should be given as input to the function start_reaching.\
+The variable that controls if the checkbox is selected should be given as input to the function start_reaching.
-Depending on it, if the checkbox is selected, the main application (function start_reaching) should control the real cursor and not the virtual one.\
+Depending on it, if the checkbox is selected, the main application (function start_reaching) should control the real cursor and not the virtual one.
 ![MicrosoftTeams-image (5)](https://user-images.githubusercontent.com/72270080/153881786-b95d122a-d70c-47df-85a4-9c23d7dd5c4d.png)

 ##Medium task:
-- When selected the ‘Mouse control’ checkbox implement the right/left click of the mouse.The click can for example be executed if the cursor doES not move and it can be checkED using the execution of on_screen_keyboard.py\
+- When selected the ‘Mouse control’ checkbox implement the right/left click of the mouse.The click can for example be executed if the cursor doES not move and it can be checkED using the execution of on_screen_keyboard.py
 ![MicrosoftTeams-image (4)](https://user-images.githubusercontent.com/72270080/153881113-8cec1277-a712-4f7e-862a-03b79b41e8fb.png)

 ##Maximum task:
 In the maximum task we developed a game in unreal engine 4.27 in which we used gamification in the form of serious game which has been linked to the BoMI user interface.

-commands to execute the minimum task:\
+commands to execute the minimum task:

-                python3 main_reaching.py\
+                python3 main_reaching.py

 Once the exe file is initialized using the interface, Unreal engine project opens up and the game begins in which we follow a maze containing obstacles.
 It is up to us to grab and place the obstacles in such a way that it allows us to complete the maze